20a31a05f4/FRT-Project/README.md

 # FRT-Project
-# ✨ Telugu Health  ✨
+# ✨A Beauty Spa and salon ✨

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for promoting a beauty parlour in India

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.